K-9

 The inciting incident occurs at 11 minutes when Lyman's men firebomb Dooley's car in retaliation, destroying his prized possession and making the case personal.
 The rules of engagement have escalated..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Dooley makes the active choice to take Jerry Lee as his partner, committing to the partnership despite his reservations.
+This demonstrates the protagonist's commitment to Dooley makes the active choice to take Jerry Lee as his partner, committing to the partnership despite his reservations.
 He signs the papers and takes the dog home., moving from reaction to action.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Jerry Lee is shot and nearly killed during a confrontation with Lyman's men.
 Dooley rushes him to the vet where the dog's life hangs in the balance.
-Whiff of death: Dooley faces losing his partner just as he's learned to value him., demonstrates the protagonist at their lowest point.
+Whiff of death: Dooley faces losing his partner just as he's learned to value him., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Jerry Lee survives surgery.
 Dooley gets the information needed to finally trap Lyman.
 Now a true team, Dooley and Jerry Lee are ready for the final confrontation as equals and partners., demonstrating the transformation achieved throughout the journey.